kumu/docs/guides/sna-network-mapping.md

 To see a sample survey done via SurveyMonkey, [click here](http://www.surveymonkey.com/s.aspx?sm=JbeN1eq4AWhuxJjDhIgY7yWG9l5N4D%2fZ8bOLGMyAMcw%3d).

+You can also find survey tools built specifically for social network analysis, for example, [sumApp](http://greaterthanthesum.com/sumapp/) and [Polinode](https://polinode.com/).

 Spend time thinking deeply about the questions in your survey.
 You can ask open-ended questions:
 * Who do you work with?
 * Who do you turn to for new ideas?